reproot

 Syntax

-reproot , project(string) roots(string) [ prefix(string) clear]
+reproot , project(string) roots(string) [ optroots(string) prefix(string) clear verbose]

-options Description
+options | Description |

-project(string) The project name to search roots for.
+project(string) | The project name to search roots for |

-roots(string) The root name(s) to search for.
+roots(string) | Required root name(s) to search for |

-prefix(string) Adds a project-specific prefix to root globals.
+prefix(string) | Adds a project-specific prefix to root globals |

-clear Always search for roots even if already loaded.
+clear | Always search for roots even if already loaded |

-reproot is a framework for automatically handling file paths across teams without requiring project-specific setup from individual users.
-Each user needs to set up reproot once on their computer (see the next paragraph).
-Afterward, users can automatically load root paths with no manual setup in all projects using reproot on that computer.
+is a framework for automatically handling file paths across teams without requiring project-specific setup from individual users.
+Each user needs to set up reproot

-reproot works by having the team save a root file in root folders required in the project.
+works by having the team save a root file in root folders required in the project.
 Such root folders could be the root of a Git clone folder, the root of a OneDrive/DropBox folder where data is shared, or the root of a project folder on a network drive where files are shared, etc. As long as the folder is accessible from the file system, a root can be placed in that folder.
 File paths to specific files can then be expressed in the code as relative paths from any of those roots.

-To avoid searching the entire file system for roots (which would take too much time), each user needs to configure a reproot-env file.
-This file lists which folders and how many sub-folders of those folders reproot should search for root files.
-This setup should make the search take less than a second.
+To avoid searching the entire file system for roots (which would take too much time), each user needs to configure a reproot-env

-The reproot-env file should be created in the folder that Stata outputs when running the code cd ~.
+.
 This location can be accessed by all users without having to set any root paths first.

 Read more about setting up this file in this article.
 The rest of this help file will focus on how to use this command once those files are set up.